RackHD/docs/docs/devguide/naming_conventions.rst

     Graph.Arista.Zerotouch.EOS

-Overlays
+Microkernel docker image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Overlay Names**
+**Image Names**

-We tend to prefix overlays with *overlayfs_*  along with some information about which
+We tend to prefix docker images with *micro_*  along with some information about which
-kernel/base image the overlay was built off and information about what is contained
+RancherOS the docker image was built off and information about what is contained
-within the overlay.
-Overlays are suffixed with *.cpio.gz* because they are gzipped
+within the docker image.
+Images are suffixed with *docker.tar.xz* because they are xzed
-cpio archives.
+tar archives contain docker image.

 Examples::

-    overlayfs_3.13.0-32_flashupdt.cpio.gz
+    micro_1.2.0_flashupdt.docker.tar.xz
-    overlayfs_3.13.0-32_brocade.cpio.gz
+    micro_1.2.0_brocade.docker.tar.xz
-    overlayfs_3.13.0-32_all_binaries.cpio.gz
+    micro_1.2.0_all_binaries.docker.tar.xz

-**Overlay Files**
+**Image Files**

-When adding scripts and binaries to an overlay, we typically put them in /opt within subdirectories
+When adding scripts and binaries to docker image, we typically put them in /opt within subdirectories
 based on vendor.

 Examples::